Belgrade railway junction: 2020s

 Projected in 2008, and in 2015 announced for 2016, construction of the massive intermodal freight terminal ("dry port") in Batajnica began on 13 November 2020.
 The joint Serbian-Russian scientific and technological council was formed to develop and advance Belgrade's railway system and the tracks grid.
 The joint project was titled "Belgrade's diagrams" and the first session was held in May 2021.

 The Topčider station was closed again on 1 October 2021 and all lines were rerouted to Prokop, leaving the city without a facility to load cars as the Zemun freight station still wasn't finished.
 The loading facility became operational on 17 June 2022.
 The traffic to Novi Sad, via the new, high-speed rail, was restored on 19 March 2022 - five and a half years since the construction began, three years since the traffic was completely shut down and year and a half after the original deadline.
 Ceremony was attended by the president of Serbia, Aleksandar Vučić, and prime minister of Hungary, Viktor Orbán.

 Transportation minister Tomislav Momirović confirmed in March 2022 that the New Belgrade railway station "will remain" the busiest one, not only in Belgrade but in the entire Serbia, and majority of passengers on the opening of the high-speed rail used this station.
 The Prokop remained hampered with numerous problems, and by this time it became apparent that, though it may become an important station in the future, it will never take the role of the former Main railway station.
 Further solidifying the position of the New Belgrade station as the future central hub, is the decision to build the new Belgrade's central bus station (which used to be back to back to the Main railway station), next to the New Belgrade railway station.
+By July 2023, there were 140 trains passing through the New Belgrade railway station on workdays.

+In August 2023, president Vučić announced construction of the 18 km long railway from Prokop to the Belgrade Nikola Tesla Airport by 2026.
+"Not longer than 15-25 minutes", the route will go via the Zemun, Altina, Zemun Polje and Singidunum stations.
+After the 2027 EXPO and construction of the new national stadium in the area, the railway will be extended to the stadium and then further to Jakovo, Surčin and Obrenovac.